openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet Attestation format follows Section 5.1 "Client Attestation JWT" of Attestation-Based Client Authentication.
 The client_id in the `sub` claim is expected to be the same for every Wallet instance of a Wallet Provider.
 The Wallet Attestation additionally includes the following JWT Claims:

 * `wallet_name`: REQUIRED.
-A String containing a human-readable name of the Wallet.
+String containing a human-readable name of the Wallet.
 * `wallet_link`: REQUIRED.
-A String containing a URL to get further information about the Wallet and the Wallet Provider.
+String containing a URL to get further information about the Wallet and the Wallet Provider.

 The following is a non-normative example of a Wallet Attestation: